edsonayllon/eth2.0-call21-notes/README.md

 * We would like libp2p to be a spec-first project.
 We have a docs writer opening PRs on the specs repo, to define the correct behavior based on what's happening in the Go implementation.
     * [libp2p specification](https://github.com/libp2p/specs)
 * In the meantime, we recommend you refer to the Go implementation, which we consider sort of the reference implementation.
-* The only major refactor is the core refactor where we pulled out a bunch of interfaces into their own repo.
+* The only major refactor is the core refactor where we pulled out a bunch of interfaces into their repo.
 That didn't change anything in the wire protocol, it just makes it easier to read.

 **Raúl Kripalani**:
 * There aren't gonna be further changes to libp2p, only suggestions for bringing different constructs and approaches to do connection management to handle the peer store.